dacase/msander/README.md

   * Thermodynamic integration and non-equilibrium sampling methods

-  * Replica exchange capabilities, and constant pH and redox potential simulations
+  * Replica exchange capabilities, except for constant pH and redox potential simulations

 # Building the code